daviddahl/devtools/2011/cockpit.md

 Ajax.org's Ace.
 It provides a graphical command line interface.
 This document describes our planned evolution of Cockpit as part of our overall tools effort.

+# Open Questions #

+1. can we build command metadata for functions like alert from IDL?